MicrosoftDocs/learn/learn-pr/azure-devops/host-build-agent/includes/4-create-build-agent.md

-In this unit, to configure a build agent that you can use in Azure Pipelines, you use a virtual machine that runs on Azure.
+In this unit, to configure a build agent that you can use in Microsoft Azure Pipelines, you use a virtual machine that runs on Microsoft Azure.
 We provide a virtual machine that you can use for the duration of this module.

 In this unit, you will:

 > [!div class="checklist"]
 > * Create an Ubuntu virtual machine on Azure to serve as your build agent.
-> * Create an agent pool in Azure DevOps.
+> * Create an agent pool in Microsoft Azure DevOps.
 > * Create an access token to authenticate your agent with Azure DevOps.
 > * Configure your agent with the software that's required to build the _Space Game_ website.
 > * Configure your agent to connect to Azure DevOps so that it can receive build jobs.